elegant-scipy/elegant-scipy/markdown/ch3.markdown

 plt.style.use('style/elegant.mplstyle')
 ```

-Finally, "make some noise" and display it as an image:
+Then, we "make some noise" and display it as an image:

 ```python
 import numpy as np